CMacM/IA_GGL/README.md

 ### Running the code (June 2023, subject to change)

-Because of the various code sources used, running the code can be complex.
-It is advisable that two environments are created, one which contains the latest release version of CCL alongside
-TJPCov and and all its dependencies, as well as any other packages required by CM_code or the analysis notebooks.

-**For anything involving the IA halo model** a second environment will be needed.
-This should contain a developer install of CCL specific to the IA_halo_model branch.
-Additional packages in this environment should be kept to the minimum neccessary.

-Any user will need to determine how to use the functions in CM_code for a modified analysis from the source code itself, or contact me.
-However, to reproduce the original analysis, the notebooks will be able to run using the data stored in */generated_data* given the correct packages are installed.
+Users should refer to the setup.py files of TJPCov and WeakLensingDeblending to ensure required packages are installed.
+At the time of writing this readme, the IA halo profile should have been integrated into the latest release of CCL.
+However, at the time of writing the code, this was not the case.
+I am keeping the IA_halo_CCL file for completeness, but it may not be neccessary for future use of the code in this repository.
+As this code is not intended for general use, some of the anlysis parameters were hardcoded.
+They can be modifed in the .py files contained in CM_code.
+Other parameters can be directly controlled through function arguements.

 ### Internal data

 Most of the data produced in this analysis can be found in */generated_data* in the form of .npz files.
-To repeat the analysis as done in the paper, this should be all that is required.
+To repeat the analysis that was done in the paper, this data should be all that is required.
+Any modifications to boost factors or F will require the associated functions in *spurious_george.py* to be re-run with the desired parameters changed.
+Modifications to the galaxy size cut will required additional data which cannot be found in this repo.
+Please see below.

 ### External data

-If attempting to reproduce this analysis from scratch, additional external data will be neccessary.
-To produce LSST WeakLensingDeblending catalogues, the OneDegSq.fits file will be required.
+To produce the LSST WeakLensingDeblending catalogues used to account for the galaxy size cut, a OneDegSq.fits file will be required.
 As far as I am aware, this is only available on NERSC.
 Please contact me directly if this is needed and I can provide you with this file.
-Additionally, the resulting LSST catalogues are not contained in this repo due to their size.
-I can also provide these upon request.
+Alternatively, I can provide the LSST cataloguese themselves upon request.